Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Individual Guarantee: Vanishing Regret for MBB Auctions

 \subsection{Proof of \Cref{thm:regmain}}

 Our analysis proceeds in three steps.
 First, we invoke the SGD machinery to show that the sequence of chosen multipliers $(\mu_t)$ approximates the target optimum $\sum_t H_t(\mu^*_t)$.
 Second, we relate the $H_t$ functions to the per-round payments to show that the expected payment is not too far from $\rho$ in each round.
-Finally, we use the MBB property of the auctions to bound the total loss in value.
+Finally, we use the MBB property of the auctions to bound the total regret in either objective.

 The following technical lemma will enable us to meaningfully relate the $Z_t$ and $H_t$ functions whose proof is deferred to the Appendix: \begin{lemma} Let $f:\mathbb{R}\to \mathbb{R}$ be an increasing, $\lambda$-Lipschitz function such that $f(0)=0$.
 Let $R = \int_0^x f(y)\mathrm{d}y$ for some $x\in \mathbb{R}$.
 Then $\vert f(x)\vert\leq \sqrt{2\lambda R}$. \end{lemma}